 Educational campuses are the locus of the brand identity and the economic well-being of the communities that hosts them.
 There are about 1000 – 10,000 of them in the US alone; including K-12 school districts, private colleges and large research universities.
 Higher education campuses — effectively “cities within cities” — are remarkably affluent.
 Many believe that higher education campuses in the United States constitute a sovereign nation onto itself.

 From the very beginning, we understood that by slicing horizontally through the silos of an industry that runs about 4 percent of US Gross Domestic Product would not be an undertaking for the timid.
+We understood that we were going to annoy many stakeholders just a little bit; not to any large degree — just a little bit.
 We would be stepping onto the territory of incumbents — competitor stakeholders, education industry trade associations and standards developers — who had made their business model work for private industry (but not public infrastructure markets).
 In startup ecosystem parlance, we saw a “gap”.
 It was obvious that an industry whose costs were running at multiples of the US inflation rate was not in the meetings where technical and business standards were being developed and that participation in the leading practice discovery that takes place in those processes could contribute to cost control.
 We found that all standards developing organizations welcomed the participation of the user interest in the education industry; and still do.
 The failure to participate in these global processes — and the opportunities the standardization stream presents for the reduction in redundancy and destructive competition — lies with the education industry itself.

 Market incumbents — manufacturers, insurers, accreditation laboratories, labor, etc — have a long, storied and well-financed footprint in the consensus standards system in all nations.
 Virtually all resources of the US education industry are devoted to enforcement, inspection and compliance whose interests align most closely with market incumbents because they all receive money from the user-interest.
 There are a few teaching enterprises (i.e. faculty “spreading the gospel” about standards without getting down into the weeds to make the system contribute to cost efficiency by sustaining a grind through the process).
 More than any other college or university in the US the original University of Michigan enterprise succeeded in proving that the global standards system could work for an industry whose business enterprises needed to look outward.